Michael2382/Crack-This-Program/README.md

-This program is a C file to crack with HEX
+This program is a C file to crack with HEX.
 Steps:
 1. Open your hex editor
 2. Open .exe file in an editor